truenas/documentation/content/CORE/UIReference/DirectoryServices/NISScreen.md

 ---
 title: "NIS Screen"
-description: "Use the NIS screen to configure Network Information System (NIS) and related service options on your TrueNAS"
+description: "Use the NIS screen to configure Network Information System (NIS) on your TrueNAS"
 weight: 30
 tags:
-- coredirectoryservices
 - corenis
 ---